Bills Of Material In Construction

 - Accurate records.
 The integrated nature of an ERP system means that as stock is received or used, the updating of all the different sections where this information is used is done automatically.
 So, at any time, the data is real-time and current.
 There is no duplication of capture.

 - Reduce Delays.
 Using the MRP which relies on BOM’s, materials can be ordered timeously, thereby reducing the problem of stock shortages.
 Additionally, resources can be allocated and any shortages can be quickly identified avoiding bottlenecks.

 - Reduce Waste.
 By efficient management of the supply chain, materials can be effectively used which reduces waste and keeps the cost of the project down.

 Imagine trying to make a cake without having a recipe.
 The recipe provides the ingredients needed along with the quantities required.
 It also provides instructions on how to combine the ingredients as well as how to combine them and the cooking times and temperatures required.
 Without a recipe, the cake will almost certainly be a flop.

-It therefore is fairly obvious that a well thought out and detailed BOM is a vital part in the construction industry.
+It, therefore, is fairly obvious that a well thought out and detailed BOM is a vital part of the construction industry.
 Without it, the project is likely to be incorrectly costed and suffer major stock shortages and delays, to mention just two of the main problems.
 Having a BOM which is part of an Enterprise Resource Planning software solution is even more advantageous, given that the Bill of Materials links into areas such as Inventory Management and Procurement which helps to integrate the whole project into all the different areas of the company.